 Jason Padgett suffered an attack that gave him extraordinary mathematical abilities, a case of acquired savant syndrome.
 He created these drawings of how…Read More »

 he sees reality.
 "I drew circles out of 180 triangles, then 360, then 720.
 With a finer pencil, he could draw even more.
 Through this process, I came to understand how pi is calculated by measuring the area of a circle."

 Tanya has been writing for Live Science since 2013.
-She covers a wide array of topics, including neuroscience, biotech, robotics, astronomy and strange or cute animals.
-She received a graduate certificate in science communication from the University of California, Santa Cruz, and a bachelor of science with honors in biomedical engineering from Brown University, with postgraduate research experience in a neuroscience.
+She covers a wide array of topics, ranging from neuroscience to robotics to strange/cute animals.
+She received a graduate certificate in science communication from the University of California, Santa Cruz, and a bachelor of science in biomedical engineering from Brown University.
 She has previously written for Science News, Wired, The Santa Cruz Sentinel, the radio show Big Picture Science and other places.
 Tanya has lived on a tropical island, witnessed volcanic eruptions and flown in zero gravity (without losing her lunch!).
 To find out what her latest project is, you can visit her website or follow Tanya on twitter or Google+.